Plumsail/forms-docs/Public/submissions.rst

 .. meta::
    :description: Save, preview, re-submit and export previous submissions of public web forms in your Plumsail Account

-Collecting submissions of online forms designed with Plumsail Forms (public forms)
+Collecting submissions of online forms designed with Plumsail Forms
 ===================================================================================

 Enable data collection